api3dao/oev-docs/docs/oev/index.md

 intrinsic value.
 From the protocol's perspective, this affects its solvency and presents a threat.
 On the other hand, for a searcher this poses a profitable opportunity.
-The intrinsic value of the price update is equal to the profit the searcher can make - the liquidation incentive minus the operational gas costs.
+The intrinsic value of the price update is equal to the profit the searcher can make.
+The profit is simply the liquidation incentive minus the operational gas costs.

 A searcher monitors the dApp and sees that this opportunity is soon to become unhealthy.
 They announce that they want to execute the price feed update and pay X in return.
-They win the auction, pay X and make the oracle update and liquidation atomically.
+They win the auction, pay X to the dApp and make the oracle update and liquidation atomically.

-The concept of OEV is not tailored to liquidations only, but can occur anywhere where price feed updates occur, such as arbitrage and many more.
+The concept of OEV is not tailored only to liquidations, but can occur anywhere where price feed updates potentially expose profitable opportunities, such as arbitrage and many more.

 :::